virajh/sample/Ruby/README.txt

  end
 end

-Part B — Palindromes: Adapt your solution from the "palindromes" question so that instead of writing palindrome?("foo") you can write "foo".palindrome?
+Part B ï¿½ Palindromes: Adapt your solution from the "palindromes" question so that instead of writing palindrome?("foo") you can write "foo".palindrome?
 (Hint: this should require fewer than 5 lines of code.)

-Part C — Palindromes again: Adapt your palindrome solution so that it works on Enumerables.
+Part C ï¿½ Palindromes again: Adapt your palindrome solution so that it works on Enumerables.
 That is:
 [1,2,3,2,1].palindrome? # => true

 It's not necessary for the collection's elements to be palindromes themselves--only that the top-level collection be a palindrome.
 (Hint: this should require fewer than 5 lines of code.)
 Although hashes are considered Enumerables, your solution does not need to work with hashes, though it should not error.
 ------------------------------------------------------------------------------------------------------
 Part 6 : ITERATORS, BLOCKS, YIELD

 Given two collections (of possibly different lengths), we want to get the Cartesian product of the sequences.
 A Cartesian product is a sequence that enumerates every possible pair from the two collections, where the pair consists of one element from each collection.
-For example, the Cartesian product (denoted by ×) of the sequences a = [:a, :b, :c] and b = [4, 5] is:
+For example, the Cartesian product (denoted by ï¿½) of the sequences a = [:a, :b, :c] and b = [4, 5] is:

-a × b = [ [:a,4], [:a,5], [:b,4], [:b,5], [:c,4], [:c,5] ]
+a ï¿½ b = [ [:a,4], [:a,5], [:b,4], [:b,5], [:c,4], [:c,5] ]
 Create a constructor for the class CartesianProduct that that takes two sequences as arguments, these values will define the behavior of your object.
 Define each as an instance method for CartesianProduct.
 Your method should return an iterator which yields the cartesian product of the two sequences used in the class' constructor.
 The iterator should yield the values one at a time as 2 element arrays.

 It doesn't matter what order the elements are returned in.
 So for the above example, the ordering [ [:a,4], [:b,4], [:c,4], [:a,5], [:b,5], [:c,5] ] would be correct as well.

 It does matter that within each pair, the order of the elements matches the order in which the original sequences were provided.
-That is, [:a,4] is a member of the Cartesian product a × b but [4,:a] is not.
-(Instead, [4,:a] is a member of the Cartesian product b × a.)
+That is, [:a,4] is a member of the Cartesian product a ï¿½ b but [4,:a] is not.
+(Instead, [4,:a] is a member of the Cartesian product b ï¿½ a.)

 Below is the code skeleton: